Ayofase/Predict-Customer-Churn/README.md

 Churned streaming subscribers have a significantly shorter average tenure (23.9 months) compared to non-churned subscribers (45.7 months).
 This reinforces the importance of focusing retention efforts on newer streaming customers.

+## Interactive Dashboard
+An interactive dashboard was created using [Tableau](https://public.tableau.com/app/profile/ayomide.fase2159/viz/TelcomChurn_17360950840870/Dashboard1) to provide visually compelling exploration of the key findings related to customer churn.

 ## Feature Engineering
 Building on the insights from the EDA, several feature engineering were performed in Python to prepare the dataset for modeling:
 * **Creation of num_optional_services:** Based on the EDA finding that protective add-ons like Online Security and Tech Support were strong indicators of retention, a new numerical feature was engineered.
 This feature counts the number of key optional services (OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport) each customer subscribes to, creating a single powerful metric for customer investment.